grafov/go-playground/README.md

 So with local go-playground you get:

-* all features you have for `go-mode` will work in `go-playground`
+* all features of `go-mode` will work in `go-playground`
-* you can't lose your snippet code because it saved to a file and even can keep snippets&recipes library locally
+* snippets saved in the subdirectory under GOPATH, it helps you keep library of interesting snippets
-* there are no containers and no restrictions on compile time so you can test the complex code
+* you can split the snippet code on any number of files
-* you are free for using any external packages from your GOPATH
+* no containers and no restrictions on compile time so you can test the complex code
-* you feel free for publishing your snippets to play.golang.org
+* free for using any external packages from your GOPATH

 ## Install